BrettFBaron/originalpreferencebench/README.md

 - Some models consistently refuse to express preferences
 - Others use hedging language or disclaimers
 - Models can exhibit mode collapse, consistently choosing the same preferences
-- Visualization prompts often elicit more direct preferences than hypothetical framing
+- Visualization prompts often elicit more direct preferences than direct questions
-- One-word prompts generate different response patterns than why-questions
+- One-word prompts generate different response patterns than open-ended questions